jcleveley-zz/EntityMapper/README.md

 * name: (string) The object property name the data will be mapped to.
 * class: (string) Name of the class to be mapped to (optional)
-* depth: (int) Depth of arrays until you reach the class you need to map
-* _new: (closure) Closure used to customise the creation of the new object - passed data and last string key.

 ## Example